-- The parties jointly find an outcome that each prefers over their walk-away alternative.
+- The parties reach agreement by finding an outcome that each prefers over their walk-away alternative.

 - One party makes a forcing move that compels the other to make an up-or-down decision: either agree or live with consequences of stalemate.

-The module on Ultimatums in the Critical Moments unit goes more deeply into this topic than we do here.
+We’ll look briefly at this last possibility.
+The module on Ultimatums in the Critical Moments unit goes more deeply into this topic than we will here.
 In a nutshell, there are various motivations for making a take-it-or-leave-it demand:

-- They may believe the terms will prove acceptable, and wants to put an end to further haggling; or
+- He or she may believe the terms will prove acceptable and wants to put an end to further haggling; or

-- They may feel their counterpart needs to carry a strong message to whoever it is on their side that must ultimately bless the deal.
+- The person may feel their counterpart needs to carry a strong message back to whoever on their side must ultimately bless the deal.

-Ultimatums are risky, however.
-Once issued, they are hard to retract.
-They also put the outcome entirely in the hands of the other party.
-The counterpart may respond to the tactic emotionally and reject a deal that actually was better than whatever they can obtain elsewhere.
-Gauging whether stating an ultimatum is wise comes down to weighing the possible upside of winning against the downside of ending up empty-handed.
-(An exercise in the Ultimatums module illustrates the challenge of balancing these alternatives.)
+Ultimatums are risky, though.
+As noted earlier, once firm demands are issued, they can be hard to retract.
+The tactic also puts the outcome entirely in the hands of the other party.
+The counterpart may respond emotionally and reject a deal that actually was better than whatever they can obtain elsewhere.
+Deciding whether to make an ultimatum comes down to weighing the possible upside of winning against the downside of ending up empty-handed.
+An exercise in the Ultimatums module (in the Critical Moments unit) illustrates the challenge of balancing those alternatives.

-The tactic puts a lot of pressure on applicants.
+The tactic puts a lot of pressure on job seekers.
 Indeed, that’s the point.
-A number of prominent business schools—including Harvard’s—try to prohibit the practice on the grounds that it can lead to hasty decisions that are in neither the applicants’ interests nor, ultimately, the companies’ (if it leads to bad working relationships).
+Some prominent business schools—including Harvard’s—try to prohibit the practice on the grounds that it can lead to hasty decisions that are in neither an applicant’s interests nor, ultimately, the company’s if it leads to bad working relationships.
 Monitoring compliance with the ban is not easy, however, as people on both sides of the table can speak in code.
-Some recruiters avoid being explicit, but hint that an offer would be forthcoming if they felt it would be accepted.
+(For example, some recruiters avoid being explicit, by hinting that an offer would be forthcoming if they felt it would be accepted.)

 There’s also the hour-glass gambit, where the offer doesn’t explode entirely, but its value declines with passing time.
-Several years ago a professional hockey player—call him Henrik Steen—became eligible for free agency.
-Under the National Hockey League’s rules, he could to sign with a new team, but his current team—the Bombers—had the right first to make him a qualifying offer, which essentially sets the bar that others must top.
+Several years ago, a professional hockey player—call him Henrik Steen—became eligible for free agency.
+Under the National Hockey League’s rules, he could to sign with a new team, but his current team—call them the “Bombers”—had the right first to make him a qualifying offer, which essentially sets the bar that others must top.

 The general manager, known to be a tough bargainer, offered Henrik the minimum permissible raise (five percent), which would bump Henrik’s salary up to $1,050,000 for the coming year.

 Henrik’s agent called the GM to complain.
 “That’s not nearly enough,” he said.
 “Henrik is worth a lot more than that.
-“Okay,” the agent replied.
+“Okay,” the GM replied.
 “I’ll send you a new number tomorrow.”